-Wine Producer Spotlight: Jean Vesselle
+Wine Producer Spotlight: Delphine Vesselle

 In Bouzy, greatness is not announced—it’s understood.
 Champagne Jean Vesselle occupies that rare space where reputation precedes visibility, and authority is built not through scale or branding, but through decades of consistency and conviction.
 For nearly 300 years, the Vesselle family has cultivated some of Bouzy’s best-placed Pinot Noir vines in chalk-rich Grand Cru soils, producing wines that are rich, vinous, and unapologetically expressive of place.